Basic Science Course Scholarship

 1. Orthopaedic Residency Training Programs applying for this scholarship must participate in the COA Basic Science Course (must have residents attending the current two-year course).

-2. Residents involved in supporting the Residency Training Program applying for the Scholarship must be attending the current COA Basic Science Course.
+2. Residents involved in supporting the Residency Training Program applying for the Scholarship must be enrolled in the current 2-year COA Basic Science Course.